seanbao/mnemonas/docs/configuration.en.md

 Runtime behavior:

 - Settings API updates can switch prefix, read-only mode, and auth config without full restart.
 - `auth_type = "users"` uses MnemoNAS app users over HTTP Basic.
-Admins see the global namespace; regular users see their `home_dir` as the WebDAV root; guest users are read-only; user quotas are enforced for PUT/COPY writes.
+Admins see the global namespace; regular users see their `home_dir` as the WebDAV root; guest users are read-only; user quotas are enforced for PUT/COPY/MOVE writes into `home_dir`.
 - Empty password with Basic Auth keeps using the generated password.
 - WebDAV is matched before the API and frontend handlers, so enabled prefixes cannot overlap reserved application routes.
 - `auth_type = "basic"` is the compatibility mode: one global service credential, without app-level `home_dir` isolation.